ACRM Annual Conference

 Secondary awards: “Most Innovative” and “Most Impactful”

-• All three winners will receive one complimentary full color one-page advertisement in the Archives of Physical Medicine and Rehabilitation.
+In addition, all three winners will be featured in a complimentary, shared, full-color, one-page LaunchPad advertisement in the Archives of Physical Medicine and Rehabilitation.

 2024 LaunchPad Winners